 Theft / Shoplifting Self-Reporting

 The first step is to care for the safety of the customers, employees, and yourself.
 Always know and follow your store’s policies and procedures and the jurisdictional laws pertaining to the apprehension and detention of individuals.

 The Self-Reporting portion of this guide pertains to those shoplifting incidents where the act is discovered at a later time and the offender is no longer present.

-The Security Incident Report will be located at Goshen Police Security Incident Report form .
+The Retail Theft Incident Report will be located at Goshen Police Retail Theft Incident Report form .
 This report is the only accepted report for Goshen Police Department.
 The report must be typed with no portions handwritten.
 Handwritten reports will not be accepted.

 All reports shall include the elements of the crime and include: where the item was taken from, the concealment of the item, price tag change, and failing to pay after passing all points of payment.
 Include any witnesses who may be able to identify the offender and their role which qualifies them for potentially identifying the offender.

 The store will be responsible for maintaining their own evidence.
-Copies of video and picture evidence must be attached to the report.
-It’s required by the Goshen Police Department; the Security report, store report, video and pictures all be submitted on a DVD to the Goshen Police Department.
+It’s required by the Goshen Police Department; the Theft Incident report and store report be emailed to RetailTheft@goshencity.com.
+Each incident will be emailed separately.
+TWO copies of video and/or photographs shall all be submitted on DVDs to the Goshen Police Department.